Gut and Mood Connection – The Vagus Nerve

 Any symptoms such as itching, tiredness, bloating, constipation/diarrhoea, reflux, respiratory problems etc should never go untreated as they potentially can affect mood and mental health in the long term or go deeper.
 Children are the easiest to treat as they still have a relatively clean system and their bodies are efficient at repair and recovery.

 Minding the gut brain begins with expectant mothers and they should be supported to ensure they are looking after their gut health.
-The first gift a mother gives to the child is her immunity in vitro, through a natural birth and her milk supply.
+The first gift a mother gives to the child is her immunity via placenta, through a natural birth and her milk supply.
 Every pregnancy should include a probiotic supplement or regular fermented foods although care needs to be taken with dosage in the beginning just to avoid abdominal discomfort.

 Below is a general protocol I use.